 Our GP based bound can be improved significantly via making small changes in the distribution of the coefficients.
 For example, if one decides not to split the coefficient of the term $x_1^2x_2^3$ among $g_1$ and $g_2$ equally, but to put the entire weight of the coefficient into $g_1$, i.e.,

 then this yields to an improved bound $\tilde{f}_{\rm sonc} \approx 3.572$. \endexa \end{example}

-The next example shows that we can use the approach of this section to take monomial squares into account, which are not a vertex of the Newton polytope of the polynomial which we intend to minimize.
+The next example shows that we can use the approach of this section to take monomial squares into account, which are not vertices of the Newton polytope of the polynomial which we intend to minimize.

 \begin{example} Let $f = 1 + 3x_1^2x_2^6 + 2x_1^6x_2^2 + 6x_1^2x_2^2 - x_1x_2^2 - 2x_1^2x_2 - 3x_1^3x_2^3$.
 We choose a triangulation

 For the corresponding Newton polytope see Figure \ref{Fig:NewtonPolytopes1}.
 First, we split the coefficients equally among the three triangulations such that we obtain